fuermowei/PAMI/README.md

 ## Method
 ![MainMap](https://github.com/fuermowei/PAMI/assets/47769416/65d4a763-936a-433d-b19f-9cd5934d85fd)
+The above figure is the framework of our method.
+For specific method details, please refer to our submitted responses or manuscript.
+Earlier versions can be found at https://arxiv.org/abs/2302.03318.

 ## Step 1: Model preparation
 Loading a pre-trained model and adjusting it to inference mode.
 Meanwhile, freezing the parameter updates can effectively reduce the computation time.